IQTLabs/pypi-scan/docs/index.rst

 can be infected with malware by typosquatting package managers within a few days."

+Ruian Duan, Omar Alrawi, Ranjita Pai Kasturi, Ryan Elder, Brendan Saltaformaggio, and Wenke Lee, "Measuring and Preventing Supply Chain Attacks on Package Managers," arXiv, 2020.
+These researchers build an analytical pipeline, MalOSS, that finds over three hundred malware on RubyGems (Ruby), NPM (nodeJS/Javascript), and PyPI.
+They find seven instances of malware on PyPI.

 Matt Bullock, "pypi-parker," github, https://github.com/mattsb42, 2017.
 Bullock wrote a piece of software that reduces the time needed for a package manager to defensively register PyPI names a typosquatter might use.